nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 ```

 ##### Equal Entities
-So to achieve the simplest method of composition, we would take the average of all the SCE's, and treat them all equally.
+So to achieve the simplest method of composition, we would take the average of all the SCEs, and treat them all equally.

 ```python
 import numpy as np